paulrosen/abcjs/README.md

 Some notes:
 ---

-    ABC 1.6 is pretty much implemented
+* ABC 1.6 is pretty much implemented
-    Very simple multi-voice ABC and other features beyond ABC 1.6 are slowly making their way in, based on the behaviour of abcm2ps
+* Very simple multi-voice ABC and other features beyond ABC 1.6 are slowly making their way in, based on the behaviour of abcm2ps
-    Midi playback is at a very early stage and does not yet feature ornamentation, dynamics, chords or multi voice.
+* Midi playback is at a very early stage and does not yet feature ornamentation, dynamics, chords or multi voice.
-    Midi playback will not work in Internet Explorer
+* Midi playback will not work in Internet Explorer

+API Changes for Version 1.11
+===

+"Bouncing Ball" cursor:

+	ABCJS.startAnimation(paper, tune, options)
+		paper: the output div that the music is in.
+		tune: the tune object returned by renderAbc.
+		options: a hash containing the following:
+			hideFinishedMeasures: true or false [ false is the default ]
+			showCursor: true or false [ false is the default ]
+			bpm: number of beats per minute [ the default is whatever is in the Q: field ]

+renderABC() now returns the object that was created by the process.
+This allows further processing.

+highlight() and unhighlight() now can be passed an optional class name and color.

+Descriptive classes to all SVG elements: If you include { add_classes: true } in the rendering params, then a set of classes are applied to each SVG element so they can be manipulated with css.

 API Changes for Version 1.3
 ===